-The Members Panel is a group of microbiologists from underrepresented communities who convene to bring their perspectives to the Society’s efforts to ensure it is welcoming across all its activities.
+The Members Panel is a group of microbiologists from historically marginalised communities who convene to bring their perspectives to the Society’s efforts to ensure it is welcoming across all its activities.

 |Aisha Baba Dikwa||Research Associate, University of Manchester, UK|